-600 million

-new trees are planted on public lands.
+600 million new trees are planted on

-With nearly 10ha per person, Canadians enjoy more forest area than any other country.
+With over 9 ha per person, Canadians enjoy more forest area than any other country.

 of Canadians live in or adjacent to forested areas.

 Our Climate Solutions

 Our forests and how we manage them have a critical role to play in providing nature-based solutions to climate change.
 A climate-smart approach involves a balance of protection and harvesting, and healthy growth of Canada's abundant and diverse forests.